 Especially if you start searching for a job before arriving in Vietnam (which is highly recommended), the Internet is the best source for job advertisements.
 It is a common way, and there many useful sites to look for jobs.

 Vietnamworks is exclusively for Vietnam, and is one of the biggest websites with thousands of job advertisements from all sectors.
-You can also find plenty of jobs on global providers, such as Monster, or those specifically for Asia, such as Asiaco jobs center.
+You can also find plenty of jobs on global providers, such as Monster.
 Jobstreet specializes in searches for IT, marketing, sales and engineering positions.
 Luckily, all the sites are available in English.

 If you are already in Vietnam, you can also be successful by searching the local newspapers.
 Although, if you are considering this option, it will be crucial to understand Vietnamese properly.
 Searching in expat forums can also provide some results.